FreeRADIUS/wiki.freeradius.org/version4/application.md

 # Application Layer

 The application layer is responsible for all protocol-specific processing.
-It is entirely unaware of any transport related issues.
+It is entirely unaware of any IO related issues.
 It exposes the following API.

 *We may not need the `fr_application_t`, as the unlang is cached in